jmcalabrese/DOI_Drop/README.md

 # DOI_Drop

-A webapp to download scientific references from the dx.doi.org service in bibtex format.
+A webapp to download scientific references from the crossref API in RIS format.
 After download, the user is then given the chance to note any correction that need to be made before submitting the ref.
 Once submitted, the ref is written to file in the app's directory.